kora-projects/kora-docs/mkdocs/docs/v2/en/guides/cache.md

 - Cache stable read paths first, then add write-side refresh or invalidation explicitly.
 - Keep cache keys simple and predictable.
 Here the key is just the user id.
+- Name the key parameters with `args` as soon as a method takes more arguments than the key needs.
 - Warm the cache manually only when annotations cannot derive the key naturally, such as after id generation in `createUser()`.
 - Prefer local Caffeine caches for per-instance acceleration, not for globally shared state.
+- Always set a bound: `maximumSize`, `expireAfterWrite`, or both.
+An unbounded local cache is a slow memory leak.
 - Treat the typed cache contract as part of the design, not just as framework decoration.

 ## Summary { #summary }